mattforni/notes/languages/italiano/corsa-4.md

 Peggio di cosí non ci poteva andare!
 ```

+## `a ufo`
+The term `a ufo` means to do something without paying.
+It originates from the construction of the Florence Cathedral, which was built from materials that were *untaxed* and marked as *ad usum Florentinae Operae* or "for the construction of the Florentine church."
+This was eventually adopted and shortened to `a ufo`.

 ## Vocabulario
 ```
 l'Academia di Belle Arti - the Academy of Fine Arts